 Your file will be considered complete in our office once we receive your LSAC report, which will include all transcripts required by LSAC.
 So the short answer is, no; it is not necessary to send us any transcripts that LSAC doesn't require.
 However, our reviewers prefer to have as much information as possible when reviewing an application, especially in cases where there are courses taken (and perhaps grades earned) that will not appear on the degree-granting transcript.
 (With a formal study-abroad program, we get more information than a simple listing of total credits transferred.)
 If our reviewers read your application and have unanswered questions about your time spent at a foreign institution, that conceivably could have a negative effect on the decision.
 Other schools are likely to have a similar take—so if you decide you would like us to see your foreign transcript, we suggest that you send it to LSAC, rather than to our office.
 That way, it will be included as an attachment to your LSAC report for all law schools to which you are applying.

-We begin accepting applications for first-year admission—both summer and fall—on September 1, although we are not able to begin reviewing applications until early November.
+We begin accepting applications for first-year admission by September 1, and we begin making decisions around early November.
 Due to our rolling admissions process, in which files are reviewed as they are completed and decisions are made on a continuous basis, it is to your benefit to apply as early in the season as you comfortably are able.
-The application deadline is February 15 and filing of the application form alone is sufficient to meet the deadline.
+The application deadline is February 28, and submitting the FlexApp alone is sufficient to meet the deadline.

-While we can't review your application without an LSAT score, it is perfectly acceptable—indeed, a good idea!—to send the application and other materials as soon as you comfortably are able after September 1.
+While we can't review your application without an LSAT score, it is perfectly acceptable—indeed, a good idea!—to send the application and other materials as soon as you comfortably are able.
 That way, the rest of your application file can be processed and prepared while we wait for your score, and your application can be completed and submitted for review immediately after scores are released.

-During the admissions stage, the only people to see applications are members of the Admissions Office and, on occasion, the faculty committee, all of whom understand the importance of and are accustomed to keeping the contents of the files confidential.
+During the admissions stage, the only people to see applications are members of the Admissions Office, all of whom understand the importance of and are accustomed to keeping the contents of the files confidential.
 Unless you check the box of our application asking us not to, however, we will often pass on to particular student groups the names and contact information of admitted applicants who have self-identified as being potential members of those groups.
-Admitted applicants who self-identify as African American, therefore, may be contacted by the Black Law Students Alliance, admitted female applicants may be contacted by the Women Law Students Association, admitted BYU grads may be contacted by the J. Reuben Clark Law Society, and so on.
-One exception to this rule: if an admitted applicant comes out in his or her application, the Admissions Office will first e-mail him or her for permission before passing along contact information to the Outlaws, our LGBTQ student organization.
+Admitted applicants who self-identify as African American, therefore, may be contacted by the Black Law Students Association, admitted women applicants may be contacted by the Women Law Students Association, admitted BYU grads may be contacted by the J. Reuben Clark Law Society, and so on.

 If you are admitted and you matriculate, your application file will be transferred to the Records Office, and another set of eyes will have access to the materials.
 The privacy of current students, however, is protected under federal law by Family Educational Rights and Privacy Act (FERPA), 20 U.S.C. § 1232g.

-Be assured that your application will not be held or delayed during the residency classification process.
-While you should apply for residency as soon as you can, we do not wait for the official determination if there is any chance that you could be considered a resident; we just give you the benefit of the doubt.
+Be assured that your JD application will not be held or delayed during the residency classification process.
+While you should apply for in-state tuition as soon as you can, we do not wait for the official determination to review your JD application; we just give you the benefit of the doubt.

 We often get semi-frantic emails and calls from people who are concerned that their applications are not complete, or that their failure already to have received a decision spells certain doom.
 In an effort to allay some of these fears, we provide this detailed guide to what goes on in the Admissions Office once we receive your application materials, and what you can expect in terms of timing.